perbergland/typescript-l8n/README.md

 # typescript-l8n
-A pattern for handling localized strings in Typescript without adding any dependencies
+A pattern for handling of localized strings in Typescript without adding any dependencies

 ## Author
 Per Bergland